While moving into a new home can be an exciting experience, it can also prove stressful at times.

 So, when it comes to paperwork, what do you need to rent a house or flat, exactly?
-Well, there are quite a few documents you’ll need ready for the landlord or letting agent.
-This is because they’ll need to check your right to rent property in the UK, confirm your identity, check your employment status and assess your credit score.
+There are quite a few documents you'll need ready for the landlord or letting agent.
+They'll need to check your right to rent property in the UK, confirm your identity, check your employment status and assess your credit score.

 To help make the process as streamlined and stress-free as possible for you, we've put together this handy guide on what documents you need to rent a house or apartment in the UK.

 So, what do you need to rent a house or flat?
 We've categorised the documents you need below so you can get everything ready for your house move.